tomcodedthis/AI-Keys/README.md

 Features currently being worked on:

-1. More providers
-2. Storing secret API keys
+1. Storing secret API keys
+2. Support for any Clarifai model (audio, text)
+3. More providers
-3. More configuration
+4. More configuration

 ## To-Do